-I attended University of Seville, where I took my degree in Journalism, my master’s degree in Scriptwriting, and my doctoral degree in Game Studies.
+I attended University of Seville, where I took my Bachelor of Journalism, my master’s degree in Scriptwriting, and my doctoral degree in Communication.

 (Yes, I kinda like this university.)

-For the last seven years I’ve been involved in many fascinating projects.
+For the last ten years I’ve been involved in many fascinating projects.

-As a narrative designer, I’ve worked with GameHouse on the development of the Original Stories series.
-I’ve designed my own Interactive Fiction with Twine and showcased it at the 27th ACM Conference on Hypertext and Social Media in Halifax, Canada, and at the British Library during WordPlay London 2016.
+As a narrative designer, I’ve worked with GameHouse on the development of the My Original Stories series.
+I’ve designed my own interactive fiction with Twine and showcased it at the 27th ACM Conference on Hypertext and Social Media in Halifax, Canada, and at the British Library during WordPlay London 2016.
 I also worked as a game writer for the Spanish ARPG Decadence: Home, Sweet Home.

 As a game studies researcher, I’ve published on journals such as Replaying Japan (Ritsumeikan University in Kyoto) and LifePlay (University of Seville).
 I’m the author or coauthor of four books: Maestros del terror interactivo (Síntesis, 2015), La Odisea de Shenmue (Héroes de Papel, 2015), L’Histoire de Shenmue (Pix’n Love, 2016), and Ludonomicón (Héroes de Papel, 2019).
 I’ve done two research stays abroad: at the Charles University in Prague, and at the Centre of Excellence in Game Culture Studies in Tampere, Finland.